codyzu/webdev-site/m4/index.md

 ## 2 Components

-React allows us to organize our code into small resuable pieces called "components".
-Compentents are composed together to create complex user intefaces.
+React allows us to organize our code into small reusable pieces called "components".
+Components are composed together to create complex user interfaces.

 There several ways to write components.
-The tradidtional way is a class based component that extends `React.component`:
+The traditional way is a class based component that extends `React.component`:

 ```jsx
 class ShoppingList extends React.Component {